MioQuispe/create-ic-app/README.md

 * tsconfig.json
 * src/agent.ts

 More detailed instructions later.
-For now see how it's done in those files.
+For now see how it's done in those files for the example counter canister.